Arcade fame turns to infamy as Billy Mitchell’s record-setting Donkey Kong score is invalidated

 It’s a huge upset that calls into question decades of history.
 Will other similarly disputed scores get the ax?
 Are any old-school arcade legends safe?

 Before anything, it should be noted that although this sounds like kind of a random niche issue, the classic gaming scene is huge and millions follow it closely and take it very seriously.
-Breaking a high score on a 30-year-old game or shaving a quarter second off a record time can and will be celebrated as if the player has won an Olympic medal.
+Breaking a high score on a 30-year-old game or shaving a quarter of a second off a record time can and will be celebrated as if the player has won an Olympic medal.
 One can never underestimate the size or sincerity of online communities.
 Cheating is, of course, not tolerated.

 With that said, it’s worth considering that Billy Mitchell’s case is unique.
 He is undoubtedly a highly skilled player and has been setting records since the ’80s.
 But, as anyone who watched The King of Kong will have learned, he’s also a bit shady and his Donkey Kong acumen is far from established.